sebastianspicker/otherlight/.github/ISSUE_TEMPLATE/bug_report.md

 ## Context
-This page tracks publication decisions for bug_report during steady build work.
+This page keeps the current bug_report guidance concise after earlier rough notes.

 ## Usage
-- Merged scattered the main flow guidance into the docs.
+- Rewrote the the main flow explanation around the maintained behavior.

+- Earlier scratch notes were compressed into the current guidance.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Development